 Since D.A.R.E’s inception in 1983, the program has been revised numerous times.
 The most recent update was in 2012 with the brand new Keepin’ it R.E.A.L program that is currently being taught.
 The program in a 10 week based curriculum focusing on good decision making, bullying prevention and resistance techniques.
 The R.E.A.L acronym stands for Refuse Explain Avoid Leave.
 Four key resistance techniques that help students resist the pressures to use alcohol and drugs along with making good/healthy decisions.

-Officer Steve Olson has been instructing D.A.R.E for over 14 years and believes his time spent in the classroom with “his kids” is making a positive impact on their lives.
-“Being a D.A.R.E Officer is special, it will always be one of the highlights in my career”, says Officer Olson.
 D.A.R.E is funded solely through donations and community support.
-Anyone interested in finding out more about the City Of Fond du Lac’s D.A.R.E program can contact Officer Steve Olson at 920-322-3746.
+Anyone interested in finding out more about the City Of Fond du Lac’s D.A.R.E program can contact Officer Erik Foster at 920-322-3746.

 Occasionally police officers are called into situations where they sense a spiritual counselor would be helpful.
 Initial police assistance in these situations is important, but extended involvement keeps the officer away from other urgent situations.
 For this reason, clergy from the Fond du Lac area have joined forces with the Fond du Lac City Police Department to provide a Chaplains Program.

 The Police Chaplains offer spiritual guidance and assistance to people who find themselves in a crisis situation.
 They also serve as a link of communications between the citizens and their own spiritual advisors.
 If those who receive counseling ask for further assistance, the Police Chaplain will coordinate such follow-up guidance as is necessary.